mapbox/mapbox-gl-native/INSTALL.md

 If your device does not show up,  you have not set it up properly.
 Double check the [Google documentation](http://developer.android.com/tools/device.html).

+### Distribution

+Use the `Makefile` target `make apackage` in order to build JNI libraries for all supported ABI's for eventual distribution of the whole package.

 ### Target

 Devices running Android 4.0+ (API level 14+).